 Do governors get paid?

 Although being a governor is voluntary, expenses (eg for childcare) can be paid.

 Anyone can become a parent governor if they have a child at the school.
 Some of our governors work full-time, some part-time, and others are not in paid employment, but they all share one thing – a commitment to the children at Bengeo Primary School today and in the future.
 We welcome people with skills and expertise in particular fields, but the most important thing is having the time and willingness to work with the school to make it as good as it possibly can be.

 If you want to be part of that challenge, please do nominate yourself on the forms provided, asking another parent to second your nomination.
 Elections will take place if more than two people put their name forward.
-If you would like to have a chat about what it is like to be a governor please leave a message with the school office for Mark Smith (Chair of Governors) to contact you.
+If you would like to have a chat about what it is like to be a governor please leave a message with the school office for Claire Baynham (Chair of Governors) to contact you.